- Download our Moving to Boston Guide (PDF)

-The weather in Boston varies dramatically in changing seasons.
-Winters are cold with frequent snowfall.
+The weather in Boston varies dramatically between different seasons.
+Winters are bitterly cold, with frequent snowfall.
 About 42 inches (107cm) of snow falls annually.
 Summers are hot, reaching 82°F (28°C) in July.
 Many homes have both air conditioning and heaters.

-The cost of living in Boston is one of the highest in the US.
-Although Boston's public transport is affordable, accommodation is a huge expense.
-Thankfully salaries in Boston are generally high, but expats should ensure that their employers offer packages that meet the cost of living in Boston.
+The cost of living in Boston is among the highest in the US.
+Although Boston's public transport is affordable, accommodation is a considerable expense.
+Thankfully, salaries in Boston are generally high, but newcomers to the city should ensure that their employers offer packages that meet the cost of living in Boston.

 Is Boston safe?

-Overall Boston is safe, but, like any large city, there are places to avoid.
-The public transportation is well policed, as is the city centre.
-A few upper-end neighbourhoods hire their own security companies, but in general, this is not needed.
+Overall, Boston is safe, but like any large city, there are places to avoid.
+Public transportation is well policed, as is the city centre.
+A few high-end neighbourhoods hire their private security companies, but this is not typically necessary.

 Will I need a car when I move to Boston?